here-wallet/here-website/articles/inscriptions.md

 Brief instructions
 1) Download [HERE wallet](https://download.herewallet.app/mediumru) and create or import an account.
-2) Go to the [site](https://my.herewallet.app/) and connect using HERE wallet.
+2) Go to the [site]([https://my.herewallet.app/](https://my.herewallet.app/inscription)) and connect using HERE wallet.
-3) Go to the [site](https://my.herewallet.app/inscription) and enter the desired number of tokens and click Start mint.
+3) Enter the desired number of tokens and click Start mint.

 The received tokens can be tracked directly in HERE wallet (HERE is the only wallet so far where NRC-20 tokens can be easily tracked).